benwei/webtester/webtester-by-http/Readme.md

+# Introduction

+  This is a PoC for web testing by polling the page within a specific interval.
+  And you can dump statics from ServerPort with curl.

 # First step
   - For running app.js, please modify the host info from config.js

 ## configurations at config.js

-   /// CheckInterval is used to hit host every (N) micro seconds globalKeyArray["CheckInterval"] = 3000;
+   - CheckInterval is used to hit host every (N) micro seconds

+   globalKeyArray["CheckInterval"] = 3000;

-   /// ServerCheckInterval is used to dump statistics of tester every (N) micro seconds. globalKeyArray["ServerCheckInterval"] = 1000;
+   - ServerCheckInterval is used to dump statistics of tester every (N) micro seconds.

+   globalKeyArray["ServerCheckInterval"] = 1000;

-   /// Fill you testing host and uri path here
+   - Fill you testing host and uri path here

-   host: 'yoursite.yoursite',
+   host: 'yoursite.yoursite', <br\n>
    path: '/testuri',

+   - ServerPort is used for client connect to view statistics of webtester

+   globalKeyArray["ServerPort"] = 8000;

 # View Statistics
-  - Use the following to view the statistics of connections. curl localhost:8000
+  - Use the following to view the statistics of connections.

+    $ curl localhost:8000

 # Notes

   - get a page from host:url and provide a web connection to show count for connections of success and failure.

 # License